MystPi/ninetails/README.md

   <a href="https://www.producthunt.com/posts/ninetails?utm_source=badge-featured&utm_medium=badge&utm_souce=badge-ninetails" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=322567&theme=light" alt="Ninetails - A private, fast, and beautiful web browser | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>
 </p>

+Ninetails is a private, fast, and beautiful web browser that's created with Electron and styled with Tailwind CSS.
+Enjoy a clean and unique experience while surfing the web.

+In this age where many browsers track their users, it's nice to have a break from telemetry and browse privately.
+Ninetails never collects any data, and is 100% telemetry free!

+New things are constantly being added to Ninetails, so be on the lookout for new releases.
+You can view some features and fixes that are in the works on [this board](https://github.com/MystPi/ninetails/projects/1).

 ## Development
 ```bash
 # Clone the repo